 What to bring to the festival: A great attitude, one personal lawn or camp chair per person, a point and shoot camera, a plastic bottle of water as long as it’s factory sealed or empty, blankets, beach towels, yoga mats, infant/toddler strollers and maybe ear plugs for the little ones.
 Small to medium sized backpacks are fine, but all packs will be inspected at the gate.
 Plan for the weather, as this is a rain or shine event.
 And don’t forget your paper ticket if purchased in advance.

 Don’t bring chaise or tanning loungers, play pens, video cameras or recording devices of any kind, pro cameras, coolers, cans, glass bottles, outside food & beverages, bicycles, skateboards, and inline skates.
 Unapproved vending, fireworks and laser pointers/pens will get you in the most trouble here.
 Disrespect and grumpiness will attract the most negative energy from security and event officials.
-And don’t bring your own sky lantern for the launch – they’re only five bucks at the merch tent and we want to be sure they’re all bright and biodegradable.

 For more info, visit the FAQs page.